Our core value is upholding the development and

 practice of the Noble Eight-fold Path.

-In Pali, the language of the earliest Buddhist texts, Dhammadharini means "to uphold the Dhamma in the feminine form".
-Dhammadharini was founded by Ayya Tathaloka, friends in 2005 to offer a support network for bhikkhunis
+In Pali, the language of the earliest Buddhist texts, Dhammadharini means "to uphold the Dhamma in the feminine form."
+Dhammadharini was founded by Ayya Tathaloka and friends in 2005 to offer a support network for bhikkhunis

 in Theravada Buddhism.
 Dhammadharini is dedicated to providing support for women monastic aspirants locally and worldwide.
 With training focused on the Buddha’s teachings on virtue, meditation and wisdom, women are guided towards full ordination.